Thevenin’s theorem: a simple way to simplify complex circuits (and make your life easier)

 - Analysis with a short circuit (Find Rth & Isc)

-- Create Thevenin equivalent circuit.
+- Create a Thevenin equivalent circuit.
 The Thevenin equivalent consists of a voltage source Vth

 in series with Rth